broadinstitute/gatk/README.md

 * When in doubt, follow the Google Java Style guide: http://google-styleguide.googlecode.com/svn/trunk/javaguide.html

-* Don't accept pull requests that introduce warninigs.
+* Don't accept pull requests that introduce warnings.
 Warnings need to be addressed or supressed.

 * Don't accept pull requests that significantly decrease coverage (less than 1% decrease is sort of tolerable).